-Taking into account the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (ETS No. 108, 28 January 1981) and its Additional Protocol on Supervisory Authorities and Transborder Data Flows (ETS No. 181, 8 November 2001); Recommendation No. R (87) 15 regulating the use of personal data in the police sector; Recommendation No. R (95) 4 on the protection of personal data in the area of telecommunication services, with particular reference to telephone services; Recommendation CM/Rec(2014)6 of the Committee of Ministers to member States on a Guide to human rights for Internet users; and Recommendation CM/Rec(2016)1 on protecting and promoting the right to freedom of expression and the right to private life with regard to network neutrality.
+9. Taking into account the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (ETS No. 108, 28 January 1981) and its Additional Protocol on Supervisory Authorities and Transborder Data Flows (ETS No. 181, 8 November 2001); Recommendation No. R (87) 15 regulating the use of personal data in the police sector; Recommendation No. R (95) 4 on the protection of personal data in the area of telecommunication services, with particular reference to telephone services; Recommendation CM/Rec(2014)6 of the Committee of Ministers to member States on a Guide to human rights for Internet users; Recommendation CM/Rec(2016)1 on protecting and promoting the right to freedom of expression and the right to private life with regard to network neutrality; and, Recommendation CM/Rec(2016)5 on Internet Freedom.

-- 10. Taking into account the existing Council of Europe conventions on cooperation in the penal field, as well as similar treaties which exist between Council of Europe member states and other states; - 11.
-Mindful of the Guidelines on human rights and the fight against terrorism, adopted by the Committee of Ministers of the Council of Europe on 11 July 2002;

-11bis.
-Mindful of the positive obligation on member states to take the measures needed to protect the fundamental rights of everyone within their jurisdiction against serious acts including acts of terrorism, especially the right to life:

-12. Mindful of the obligation on member states to maintain a fair balance between ensuring public safety through law enforcement measures and securing the rights of individuals, as enshrined in the provisions of the European Convention on Human Rights and the case-law of the European Court of Human Rights in particular;

-12bis.
-Aware that in their fight against serious crimes including acts of terrorism, member states may never act in breach of peremptory norms of international law nor in breach of international humanitarian law, where applicable;

-- 13. Considering that special investigation techniques are numerous, varied and constantly evolving and that their common characteristics are their secret nature and the fact that their application could interfere with fundamental rights and freedoms; - 14.
-Recognising that the use of special investigation techniques is a vital tool for the fight against the most serious forms of crime, including acts of terrorism;

-Recognising that, under certain conditions, the use of special investigation techniques is a vital tool for preventing and suppressing the commission of the most serious crimes, including acts of terrorism:

-- 15. Aware that the use of special investigation techniques in criminal investigations requires confidentiality and that any efforts to pursue the commission of serious crime, including acts of terrorism, should where appropriate be thwarted with secured covert means of operation; - 16.
-Aware of the need to reinforce the effectiveness of special investigation techniques by developing common standards governing their proper use and the improvement of international cooperation in matters related to them; - 17.
-Recognising that the development of such standards would contribute to further build public confidence as well as confidence amongst relevant competent authorities of the member states in the use of special investigation techniques, - 18.
+- 10. Taking into account the existing Council of Europe conventions on cooperation in the penal field, as well as similar treaties which exist between Council of Europe member states and other states: - 11.
+Mindful of the Guidelines on human rights and the fight against terrorism, adopted by the Committee of Ministers of the Council of Europe on 11 July 2002; - 12.
+Mindful of the positive obligation on member states to take the measures needed to protect the fundamental rights of everyone within their jurisdiction against serious crimes including acts of terrorism, especially the right to life; - 13.
+Mindful of the obligation on member states to maintain a fair balance between ensuring public safety through law enforcement measures and securing the rights of individuals, as enshrined in the provisions of the European Convention on Human Rights and the case-law of the European Court of Human Rights in particular; - 14.
+Aware that in the fight against serious crimes including acts of terrorism, member states may never act in breach of peremptory norms of international law nor in breach of international humanitarian law; - 15.
+Considering that special investigation techniques are numerous, varied and constantly evolving and that their common characteristics are their covert nature and the fact that their application could interfere with fundamental rights and freedoms; - 16.
+Recognising that the use of special investigation techniques is a vital tool for preventing, suppressing and prosecuting the commission of the most serious crimes, including acts of terrorism: - 17.
+Aware that the use of special investigation techniques in criminal investigations requires confidentiality and that any efforts to pursue the commission of serious crime, including acts of terrorism, should where appropriate be thwarted with secured covert means of operation; - 18.
+Aware of the need to reinforce the effectiveness of special investigation techniques by developing common standards governing their proper use and the improvement of international cooperation in matters related to them; - 19.
+Recognising that the development of such standards would contribute to further build public confidence as well as confidence amongst relevant competent authorities of the member states in the use of special investigation techniques, - 20.
 Recommends that governments of member states: - i. be guided, when formulating their internal legislation and reviewing their criminal policy and practice, and when using special investigation techniques, by the principles and measures appended to this Recommendation;

-ii. ensure that all the necessary publicity for these principles and measures is distributed to competent authorities involved in the use of special investigation techniques;

-iii. improve international and domestic cooperation in criminal matters to enhance the exchange of information and best practices at the operational level.
+- ii. ensure that all the necessary publicity for these principles and measures is distributed to competent authorities involved in the use of special investigation techniques; - iii. further strengthen international and domestic cooperation in criminal matters to enhance the exchange of information and best practices at the operational level.

-Appendix to Recommendation Rec(2005)10
+Appendix to Recommendation